roelmann/buckle/README.md

 * author Danny Wahl http://iyware.com
 based on the Holy Grail layout work by Matthew James Taylor http://matthewjamestaylor.com/

-Moodle_Simple (foundation theme - used as a starting point to clone and create this theme)
+Moodle_Clean (foundation theme - used as a starting point to clone and create this theme)
 * author Mary Evans